krish240574/embedPyMLAI/README.md

 ## Notes
 If a method returns a foreign and one wants to access its methods, .p.wrap the foreign and then access methods.
 In order to bring a python object and access its methods inside q, use an embedPy object, via either .p.import, .p.get or .p.eval, r .p.wrap.
 An embedPy object is effectively the representation of a python object inside q, with behaviour just like in the python world.
-Once an embedPy object is created, one can either access attributes, or call methods and get q objects
+Once an embedPy object is created, one can either access attributes, or call methods and get q objects.